Caudillo: Southern Cone: Argentina, Chile, Paraguay, and Uruguay

 Uruguay attained independence from Brazil and Argentina and was ruled by Fructuoso Rivera.
 In Paraguay, José Gaspar Rodríguez de Francia (r.
 1814–1840) was Supreme Dictator of the Republic, maintaining the landlocked country's independence from Argentina and other foreign powers.
 Sealed off from outside trade, Paraguay developed economic self-sufficiency under Francia.
 He based society on communal properties, rather than centralized authoritarianism, attempting to revert to the methods of the communal Indian society that existed previously in Paraguay.

-After independence, the state gained control of the land which was once under control of the Church and the Spanish state.
+After independence, the state gained control of the land that was once under control of the Church and the Spanish state.
 Francia created state ranches and rented out land for the use of citizens who were able to pay a fee.
 Francia's repressive measures included crushing the power of the elite American-born Spaniards and curbing the power of the Roman Catholic Church.
 Francia allowed for religious freedom and abolished the tithe.
 He actively encouraged miscegenation.

 He has been a controversial figure in Hispanic American history: many modern historians credit him with bringing stability to Paraguay, preserving independence, and "bequeathing to his successors an egalitarian, homogeneous nation".
-However, because of his crackdown on the wealthy elite and the subsequent weakening of their power, he was accused of anti-clericalism.
+However, because of his crackdown on the wealthy elite and the subsequent weakening of their power, he was accused of anticlericalism.
 Nevertheless, Paraguay prospered under Francia in terms of economics and trade through a trade route with Buenos Aires, which was opposed by the wealthy Argentinian elites.
 "Sometimes counted among the dictators of the era, contemporary history has viewed Francia as an honest, populist leader who promoted sovereign economic prosperity in a war-torn Paraguay."